 Applying Aggregation Functions

-sum() to get a total of all of the sources starting with “m”.
-Aggregate functions are the second most commonly seen query after the simple
+sum() to get a total for all sources starting with “m”.
+Here’s the chart adding

 Applying Mathematical Functions

 cpu.idle is slowly increasing over time.
-To increase your proficiency in the the language and to learn the power of the other functions, it’s recommended that you take a metric example and experiment with the different functions.
-For instance,
+To increase your proficiency in the language and to learn the power of the other functions, take a metric example and experiment with the different functions.
+For example, the

-sum(ts(cpu.idle)) metric represents a counter metric, or a metric that continuously increases over time.
-While counter metrics can provide a snapshot of a current count, they do not provide information such as the rate of change.
+sum(ts(cpu.idle)) metric is a counter metric, or a metric that continuously increases over time.
+Counter metrics give a snapshot of a current count, but they do not provide information such as the rate of change.
 The query language has a

-deriv() function that transforms a counter to show you the rate of change per second:
+deriv() function that transforms a counter to show the rate of change per second:

-Once you have experimented with simple use cases, the best way to get acquainted with the query language is to review Wavefront Query Language Quick Reference.
-The language reference gives an overview of all the different types of functions that can be used in a query.
+Once you have experimented with simple use cases, review Wavefront Query Language Quick Reference.
+The language reference gives an overview of the different types of functions that can be used in a query.